Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Extension of the resistance geometry framework

-\textit{Resistive embedding} is a method of embedding $n$ nodes of a graph into $n$ vertices on $\mathbb{R}^{n-1}$ so that the distance between them is the square root of the effective resistance.
-For the case of unsigned undirected graph, see Chap.I V of \cite{Devriendt2022graph}.
+\textit{Resistive embedding} is a method of realizing the $n$ nodes of a graph as $n$ points in $\mathbb{R}^{n-1}$ such that the squared Euclidean distance between each pair of points equals the corresponding effective resistance.
+For the unsigned undirected setting, see Chap.~IV of \cite{Devriendt2022graph}.

-In this subsection, using the resistance curvature and resistance radius on graphs specified by $\mathcal{Q}$ included in \cref{eq:consider_Laplacian_class}, we consider \textit{generalized resistive embedding} as an embedding under the generalized resistance metric.